Jasper Davies

 Jasper William Davies (born 3 October 1992) is an English former first-class cricketer.

+Education and career

 Davies was born at Northampton where he was educated at Northampton School for Boys, before going up to Oxford Brookes University.
 While at Oxford Brookes he made a single appearance in first-class cricket for Oxford MCCU against Warwickshire at Oxford in 2014.
 Playing as a wicket-keeper, Davies batted once during the match, scoring 5 runs in the Oxford MCCU first-innings, before being dismissed by Jonathan Trott.
 He played minor counties cricket for Oxfordshire in that same season, making an appearance each in the Minor Counties Championship and MCCA Knockout Trophy.